github/developer.github.com/content/v3/activity/starring.md

 ## List Stargazers with star creation timestamps

+    GET /repos/:owner/:repo/stargazers

-You can also find out _when_ stars were created by passing the following custom content-type via the `Accept` header.
+You can also find out _when_ stars were created by passing the following custom [media type](/v3/media/) via the `Accept` header:

     Accept: application/vnd.github.v3.star+json